libbpf/blazesym/README.md

 ## C API

 The following code symbolizes a list of addresses of a process.
-It shows the addresses, their symbol names, the filenames of source files, and the line numbers.
+It shows the addresses, symbol names, source filenames and line numbers.

 ```ignore
 	#include "blazesym.h"